Priest: Oriental Orthodoxy

+Catholicism

 The most significant liturgical acts reserved to priests in these traditions are the administration of the Sacraments, including the celebration of the Holy Mass or Divine Liturgy (the terms for the celebration of the Eucharist in the Latin and Byzantine traditions, respectively), and the Sacrament of Reconciliation, also called Confession.
 The sacraments of Anointing of the Sick (Extreme Unction) and Confirmation are also administered by priests, though in the Western tradition Confirmation is ordinarily celebrated by a bishop.
 In the East, Chrismation is performed by the priest (using oil specially consecrated by a bishop) immediately after Baptism, and Unction is normally performed by several priests (ideally seven), but may be performed by one if necessary.
 In the West, Holy Baptism may be celebrated by anyone.
 The Vatican catechism states that "According to Latin tradition, the spouses as ministers of Christ's grace mutually confer upon each other the sacrament of Matrimony".
 Thus marriage is a sacrament administered by the couple to themselves, but may be witnessed and blessed by a deacon, or priest (who usually administers the ceremony).
 In the East, Holy Baptism and Marriage (which is called "Crowning") may be performed only by a priest.
 If a person is baptized in extremis (i.e., when in fear of immediate death), only the actual threefold immersion together with the scriptural words may be performed by a layperson or deacon.
 The remainder of the rite, and Chrismation, must still be performed by a priest, if the person survives.
 The only sacrament which may be celebrated only by a bishop is that of Ordination (cheirotonia, "Laying-on of Hands"), or Holy Orders.

 In these traditions, only men who meet certain requirements may become priests.
 In Catholicism, the canonical minimum age is twenty-five.
 Bishops may dispense with this rule and ordain men up to one year younger.
 Dispensations of more than a year are reserved to the Holy See (Can.
-1031 §§1, 4.)
+1031 §§ 1, 4.)
 A Catholic priest must be incardinated by his bishop or his major religious superior in order to engage in public ministry.
 Secular priests are incardinated into a diocese, whereas religious priests live the consecrated life and can work anywhere in the world that their specific community operates.

-In Orthodoxy, the normal minimum age is thirty (Can.
-9 of Neocaesarea) but a bishop may dispense with this if needed.
-In neither tradition may priests marry after ordination.
-In the Catholic Church, priests in the Latin Church must be celibate except under special rules for married clergy converting from certain other Christian confessions.
-Married men may become priests in Eastern Orthodoxy and the Eastern Catholic Churches, but in neither case may they marry after ordination, even if they become widowed.
-Candidates for bishop are chosen only from among the celibate.
-Orthodox priests will either wear a clerical collar similar to the above-mentioned, or simply a very loose black robe that does not have a collar.
+Married men may become priests in the Eastern Catholic Churches, but cannot marry after ordination, even if they become widowed.